rushakh/Music-Album-Art-Extractor/README.md

 A simple Console app written in C# for extracting and saving album / cover arts of music files (Local).
-Has Batch Mode and Single Song Mode, and saves the images in PNG format.
+Has Batch Mode and Single Song Mode, and saves the images.

 It was part of the music player that I was writing but decided to turn this part into a seperate app, though it is a very simple one at that.
 Nevertheless, I thought that it might be useful to someone out there.